 You will lie on the operating table and be given general anesthesia.
 Once you are asleep, your

 head is placed in a 3-pin skull fixation

-device, which attaches to the table and holds
+device that attaches to the table and holds

-your head in position during the procedure (Fig.
+your head absolutely still during surgery (Fig.

 drug called mannitol may be given.